 Senator Paul Wieland Appointed to the MOSERS Board of Trustees

 On February 1, 2021, Senator Dave Schatz, President Pro Tem of the Senate, appointed Senator Paul Wieland (District 22) to the MOSERS Board of Trustees.
-Senator Wieland will replace Senator Wayne Wallingford on the Board.
+Senator Wieland replaced Senator Wayne Wallingford on the Board.

 As of November 2020, 434 active state employees working in a MOSERS benefit-eligible position live in Senator Wieland’s district earning an annualized payroll of $18.5 million as well as 425 MOSERS retirees or beneficiaries who receive $5.4 million in annualized pension benefits.